 A lavalier microphone is virtually any small microphone that attaches to an actor or other person speaking.
 Lavaliers see the most use in film, interviews, and presentations where the presenter must move around.

 They are an excellent tool for discretely recording audio.
 Once attached, there’s no need for the speaking person or audio technician to adjust them or even notice that they’re there.

 Lav microphones are typically attached to people via their clothing.
 However, lavs may also be hidden away from people, acting as “planted microphones” or even boundary mics.

 Most lavaliers are electret condenser microphones.
 Their tiny capacitor-style capsules are permanently charged.
 However, the capsules often output a weak audio signal with extremely high impedance.
 Therefore, a DC bias voltage is necessary to power the internal preamplifier and impedance converter (these components are often combined in a JFET immediately after the capsule).
-Lav mics are small, and so you can imagine that they’d be designed as simply as possible.
+Lav mics are small, so you can imagine that they’d be designed as simply as possible.

-    It’s also very common to have a lavalier attached to a wireless transmitter (in fact, I’ve never recorded a lav mic that wasn’t with a wireless system).
-The common wireless lav setup includes a properly attached lavalier microphone and a hidden belt pack transmitter.
+It’s also common to have a lavalier attached to a wireless transmitter (in fact, I’ve never recorded a lav mic that wasn’t with a wireless system).
+The common wireless lav setup includes a properly attached lavalier microphone and a hidden belt-pack transmitter.
 This allows the talent to roam freely (within range of the wireless system) without worrying about cable lengths and the trip hazards that come with them.